Orders, decorations, and medals of Canada: Order of the Hospital of Saint John of Jerusalem

 The Most Venerable Order of the Hospital of Saint John of Jerusalem (L'Ordre très vénérable de l'Hôpital de Saint-Jean de Jérusalem) is a working order of charitably minded men and women whose philanthropy is expressed principally through its two foundations: the St. John Eye Hospital in Jerusalem and St. John Ambulance.
 The order traces its origins to the Knights Hospitaller of the Crusades, who served the Abbey of St. Mary's small hospital for sick pilgrims in Jerusalem in the 12th century.
 It was established in the United Kingdom in 1831 and given a royal charter by Queen Victoria in 1888, and has existed in Canada in some form for many years, but was only officially brought into the Canadian honours system in 1995.
 The governor general is the Prior and Chief Officer in Canada, while the lieutenant governors serve as Vice-Prior in their respective province.
 Each is also automatically appointed as a Knight or Dame of Justice in case of the Prior and his or her spouse, or a Knight or Dame of Grace in the case of lieutenant governors upon being sworn into their viceregal office.
 Spouses of lieutenant governors are made Officers.
 Members of the royal family may also hold the level of Bailiffs or Dames Grand Cross, with the post-nominal letters GCStJ.

 Currently, there are approximately 5,500 active Canadian members in the Order, induction being granted by nomination only to Canadian citizens or permanent residents at or over the age of 18.
-This is done at the discretion of the Sovereign Head of the Order, Queen Elizabeth II, on the advice of the Prior.
+This is done at the discretion of the Sovereign Head of the Order, King Charles III, on the advice of the Prior.

 In Canada, the order has five grades: Bailiffs or Dames Grand Cross (GCStJ), Knight or Dame (KStJ or DStJ), Commander (CStJ), Officer (OStJ), and Member (MStJ).
 Esquires are not members of the Order but instead members of the Priory.